griffithlab/rnaseq_tutorial_wiki/Intro-to-AWS-Cloud-Computing.md

 ###Storage volumes.
 What is ephemeral storage?
 What is EBS backed storage?
 What is S3 storage?

+###Logging into an instance

 ###How do storage volumes appear within a Linux instance on Amazon EC2?

+###Taking stock of compute resources within an Ubuntu Linux instance

+###Basic setup and administration of an Ubuntu Linux instance

 ###What is difference between the 'Start', 'Stop', 'Reboot', and 'Terminate' (Instance States)?

 ###How do I create my own AMI?

+###Tidying up and shutting down AWS resources

+###Further reading and preparing for more advanced AWS cloud computing concepts

 ###Acknowledgements
 Creation of this tutorial on Amazon AWS EC2 was generously supported by [Amazon AWS Education grants](http://aws.amazon.com/grants/).